cadakris/mealprep/client/README.md

-x - Need to refactor so that there is only one save button x - fix the password seeing on signup and error messages x - Toast for saving edited recipes
+x - Need to refactor so that there is only one save button x - fix the password seeing on signup and error messages x - Toast for saving edited recipes x - Create error messages for entering in the application x - Must put a recipe name before adding recipe (recipe name can't be blank)

 STILL TO DO